openid4vc-high-assurance-interoperabilit July 2025

 4.1.
 Credential Offer

-• The Grant Types authorization_code and urn:ietf:params:oauth:grant-type:pre-authorized_code MUST be supported as defined in Section 4.1.1 in [OIDF.OID4VCI]
+• The Grant Type authorization_code MUST be supported as defined in Section 4.1.1 in [OIDF.OID4VCI]

-• For Grant Type authorization_code, the Issuer MUST include a scope value in order to allow the Wallet to identify the desired credential type.
-The wallet MUST use that value in the scope Authorization parameter.
-For Grant Type urn:ietf:params:oauth:grant-type:pre-authorized_code, the pre-authorized code is used by the issuer to identify the credential type(s).
+• For Grant Type authorization_code, the Issuer MUST include a scope value in order to allow the Wallet to identify the desired Credential Type.
+The Wallet MUST use that value in the scope Authorization parameter.

 Note: The Authorization Code flow does not require a Credential Offer from the Issuer to the Wallet.
-However, it is included in the feature set of the Credential Offer because it might be easier to implement with existing libraries and on top of existing implementations than the pre-authorized code Grant Type.
+However, it is included in the feature set to allow for Issuer initiated Credential issuance.

-Both sending Credential Offer same-device and cross-device is supported.
+Both Issuer and Wallet MUST support Credential Offer in both same-device and cross-device flows.

 4.2.
 Authorization Endpoint